sharriet/code-together/tutorial-2/README.md

 &#10140; Take a look at these [best practices for pairing](https://dev.to/documatic/pair-programming-best-practices-and-tools-154j#best-practices-for-pair-programming) before you start, and discuss your thoughts

-## Step 2: Pair
+## Step 2: Pair!

-+ In this pairing activity you'll work together to start implementing a user story from your product backlog.
++ The goal of this pairing activity will be to work together to start implementing a user story from your product backlog.
 + To start with, you'll be doing a small amount of designing / planning on a digital whiteboard or pen and paper.
-You should aim to do the minimum amount of planning that will enable you to get started with the code implementation.
+You should aim to do the minimum amount of planning that will enable you to get started with the code implementation (the design will evolve incrementally as you add functionality and refactor.)
 + The tutorial suggests you begin your code implementation by creating some dummy application data in the form of a JSON file (just enough to be able to implement your first user story.)
-If your user story doesn't require any object data, you could pair on [Tutorial 3](../tutorial-3/).
+If your user story doesn't require any object data, you could nip straight to [Tutorial 3](../tutorial-3/).
+However, if you are not too confident in python, creating and parsing a simple JSON file is a good place to start.
 + You should switch roles every 10 mins or so, or sooner if someone becomes stuck.
 + Each pair in your team should work on a different user story.
 It may be beneficial to all work together on steps 1-6 together, especially where there is overlap in your stories (i.e. they refer to the same objects).

-&#10140; From your story, identify objects, properties and verbs - these will form the basis of your class design
+&#10140; From your user story, identify the objects, properties and verbs - these will form the basis of your class design
+- Refer back to Lecture 5 if you run into difficulty with this step
+- Here is an example of a user story:
+> **As a** user of the 'learn software engineering' application,
+> **I want** to view a list of Topics which are appropriate
+> for someone with my level of experience,
+> **so I can** decide where to focus my learning.
+- In the above, I've identified **User**, **Topic** and **TopicList** as objects (classes). **experience_level** will be a property of both a User and a Topic.
-- Refer back to Lecture 5 if you run into difficulty with this step &#10140; Open Visual Studio Code and navigate to your working directory &#10140; Start a Live Share session with your partner (and other team members if you are taking these first few steps together)
+&#10140; Open Visual Studio Code and navigate to your working directory &#10140; Start a Live Share session with your partner (and other team members if you are taking these first few steps together)
 - Refer to the [Quick Start section of the website](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare#:~:text=Quickstart)